ADA Website Remediation Outsourcing Guide

-Overview of Website ADA Compliance Requirements
+Overview of Website ADA Compliance Standards and Requirements

 We have far passed the tipping point and websites are now considered “places of public accommodation” and subject to title iii of the ADA.
 The DOJ and almost all courts at the state and federal levels have largely agreed and a rapidly growing number of law firms are actively trolling.
 Trolling lawyers do not have to look far.
 The WebAIM project at the Center for Persons with Disabilities at Utah State, for the past two years has run accessibility tests on homepages of the top million websites.
 The 2019 report revealed that 98.1% of homepages had detectable WCAG 2.0 failures.
 Unless a website is specifically designed and then built for accessibility, you should assume it is in violation of the ADA.

 The Web Content Accessibility Guideline (WCAG) is the defacto standard for digital accessibility.
 The guidelines come in three degrees (A, AA, AAA).
 The commonly acceptable level of conformity has been WCAG 2.0 A, AA, however WCAG version 2.1, published June 2018, is current.

 Website owners must now balance the risk of a lawsuit against cost during a very tough economic time.
 And not only a tough economic time, but also a tough societal time when the values of companies are scrutinized.
 So now, if a website is not accessible, the company also risks appearing to discriminate against people with disabilities.

 Step One : 3 Factor WCAG Website Audit